 When you delegate to an external specialist company the task of designing a solution that manages your intercompany transactions, you’re able to have complete control over how it works.
 This is because you can specify a solution that caters precisely to whatever issues or requirements your company might experience or need.

 This is particularly advantageous if you experience unique issues or have a specific way of running your company.
 Your solution will be specifically designed to handle your company’s needs, which is something you may struggle to find in a predesigned off-the-shelf alternative.

 If you choose to keep the development of your intercompany management solution in-house, you might be preventing your employees from focusing on other vital business projects.

-In contrast, outsourced development work means the mapping, designing and testing of your solution will be carried out by an external company.
-In addition, this company will already be experienced in such an area so there’s no additional training needed, nor will your own employees and your company’s overall productivity be disrupted.
+By contrast, outsourcing development work means the mapping, designing, and testing of your solution will be carried out by an external company.
+In addition, this company will already be experienced in such an area, so there’s no additional training needed—nor will your own employees and your company’s overall productivity be disrupted.

 The Cons of Outsourced Development Work

 Making a decision that the development of your solution will be outsourced is a time-consuming commitment.

 Firstly, you need to choose the right third-party company to work with.
 Next, you’ll need to design your solution and decide what features you want it to have.
 Once coded, your solution will require a series of tests to ensure it works in the way you intended, complies with regulations, and is compatible with your host website—such as Oracle.

 Even after all of that, it still won’t be ready to be implemented.
 Your staff will likely require additional training unless they’re all experts in using the solution.
 You might even need to restructure the way your entire company (including your subsidiaries) is organized, from your staff to the processes they follow.
 After all, when you have a bespoke management solution, there’s no guarantee that it will be compatible with all of the systems you originally had in place.